Fetterman Fight: Trap

 According to Carrington, his orders were clear.
 "Under no circumstances" was the relief party to "pursue over the ridge, that is Lodge Trail Ridge".
 Lieutenant Grummond's wife, in her memoirs, confirmed Carrington's statement.
 She said these orders were given twice, the second time by Carrington from the sentry walk after ordering the soldiers to halt as they left the front gate of the fort.
 Francis Grummond wrote that everyone present could hear the orders.
 On leaving the fort, however, Fetterman took the Lodge Ridge Trail northward rather than the trail northwest toward the pinery where the wagon train was.
 Carrington assumed that Fetterman intended to approach the Indians attacking the wood train from their rear.
 Within a short time, the signal came that the wood train was no longer under attack.
-About 50 Indians appeared near Fort Kearny, but Carrington dispersed them with a few cannon shots.
+About 50 Indians appeared near Fort Phil Kearny, but Carrington dispersed them with a few cannon shots.
 Those Indians and others harassed Fetterman as he climbed Lodge Trail Ridge and disappeared out of sight of the fort.

 About noon in the fort, Carrington and his men heard heavy firing to their north.
 Carrington gathered together about 75 men under Captain Ten Eyck and sent them out on foot to search for Fetterman.
 Ten Eyck advanced carefully up Lodge Trail Ridge.
 Reaching the top, about 12:45 pm, his men and he saw a very large force of Indians in the Peno Creek valley below.
 Indian warriors approached the soldiers and taunted them.
 Meanwhile, Carrington dispatched another group of 42 soldiers to join Ten Eyck.
 The Indians in the valley slowly dispersed and disappeared.
 Ten Eyck advanced carefully and the soldiers found the bodies of Fetterman and all of his men in the valley.
 The dead soldiers had been stripped naked and mutilated.
 That afternoon, wagons were sent to bring the bodies back to Fort Kearny.